 4. Practice Mindful Eating

 Mindful eating is about being conscious about what you are eating, why you are eating, and how you are eating.
 It involves getting back in touch with the experience of eating and enjoying your food.
 It’s about fully present during meals and snacks, paying attention to the sight, smell, taste and texture of foods.
 Try slowing down your eating speed and eat without distractions.
 Turn off the tv, put down your phone, don’t eat in front of your computer.
 If that’s not always possible (I often eat lunch at my desk too!) practice mindful eating for at least the first five minutes of your meal.
 Tuning into what you eat can help you feel your fullness and (even more importantly) be more satisfied with the meal.
 Learn how to eat mindfully with my free 5 Minute Mindful Eating Exercise:

 5. Bring Awareness to Your Internal Food Police.

 The food police are the thoughts in your head that monitor everything you eat or think about eating.
 They are the unreasonable food rules that you’ve developed over years of hearing diet talk.
 It’s the voice that says you’re “good” when you eat salad for lunch and “bad” when you eat dessert; the voice that says you “should” or “shouldn’t” eat a certain food.
 Start to notice your thoughts around food and food decisions.
 Make note of what your internal food police is saying throughout the day.
 It can be helpful to write these statements down.
-As you become more aware of the food rules and “shoulds” you experience, you can begin to challenge this voice (more on that in an upcoming post!).
+As you become more aware of the food rules and “shoulds” you experience, you can begin to challenge this voice.